zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

 * my solution
-i have  choose  airflow tool as Orchestration purpose and we will develop python pipline  and we will deploy  on airlfow . as we know airflow is open source . secure and have lots  of support from community. it  also support if we  are moving to big data setup .. airflow supports  spark and queue  services also . and we  used  **kubernetes cluster  also to process our pipeline**. when pipeline will finish it will release  the resources .
+i have  choose  airflow tool as Orchestration purpose and we will develop python pipline  and we will deploy  on airlfow . as we know airflow is open source . secure and have lots  of support from community. it  also support if we  are moving to big data setup .. airflow supports  spark and queue  services also . and later we can used  **kubernetes cluster  also to process our pipeline**. when pipeline will finish it will be released  the resources automatically .

 right now i our task i have  use docker  , airflow and mysql and python (  pandas , requests ,SQLAlchemy and mysql-connector-python library )
 Since the dataset is relatively small (1000 records), I have used pandas DataFrame for data processing.
 However, for larger datasets, we could consider leveraging Spark for distributed data processing."